Diliradon/dzen-code/README.md

 ## Guidelines
 ### 📝 Commits format
 Commitlint is used to check if your commit messages meet the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
-This format helps create a consistent, structured commit history, making it easier to understand the project’s development over time, automate changelog generation, and manage versioning.
+This format helps create a consistent, structured commit history, making it easier to understand the project's development over time, automate changelog generation, and manage versioning.
 The commit message format follows the pattern:
 ```
 type(scope?): subject